zzhangjii/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/journey4-adwc/LabGuide3.md

 In this lab, you will be uploading files to the Oracle Cloud Infrastructure (OCI) Object Storage, creating sample tables, loading data into them from files on the OCI Object Storage, and troubleshooting data loads with errors.

-You can load data into your new Autonomous Data Warehouse using Oracle Database tools, and Oracle and 3rd party data integration tools.
+You can load data into your new Autonomous Data Warehouse (ADW) database using Oracle Database tools, and Oracle and 3rd party data integration tools.
 You can load data:

 + from files local to your client computer, or
 + from files stored in a cloud-based object store